C Sharp syntax: Digit separators

-Generally, it may be put only between digit characters.
+Generally, separators may be put only between digit characters.
 It cannot be put at the beginning (_121) or the end of the value (121_ or 121.05_), next to the decimal in floating point values (10_.0), next to the exponent character (1.1e_1), or next to the type specifier (10_f).

 Variables

 Variables are identifiers associated with values.
 They are declared by writing the variable's type and name, and are optionally initialized in the same statement.